drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_16.md

 At the end of this lecture students will be to:

-- Describe infinetely repeated games
+- Define a matching games
-- Obtain equilibria of repeated games
+- Solve a matching game using the Gayle Shapley algorithm

 ### Timeline

 #### Before the lecture

-- Students will have read the results from the prisoners dilemma tournament
+- Invite students to watch video on matching game.

 #### During the lecture